tdameros/42-transcendence/user_management/doc/User_management.md

 >     "id_list": ["1", "2", "3"]
 > }

-> NB : id_list must be a list of integers
+> NB : id_list must be a list of integers (JSON will convert them to strings)
 > if a user is not found, it will not be in the response

 #### Responses